 If you follow the tips, you can cover a lot during this time and will have a positive result in the exam.

-During this preparation ensure that you read the newspaper daily or at least refer to some current affairs notes and keep yourself well aware of the different regions of the world and topics like space relationship of India.
+During this preparation ensure that you read the newspaper daily or at least refer to some current affairs notes and keep yourself well aware of the different regions of the world and topics like the space relationship of India.
 Even if you give 5 hours daily for your preparation initially and increase it to 10 hours later, you can comfortably complete the syllabus and succeed in cracking the exam.

 You can get enrolled in the online preparation course for this so that you can get all the subjects in the form of videos.
 You can also get a customized study plan.